MagnusThome/RejsaRubberTrac/pcb/README.md

 Mount the two long pin headers connecting to the cpu/bluetooth board.
 Note: you don't have to solder all pins if you don't want, there are markings on the board showing what pins you have to solder.

 Solder on the cpu/bluetooth board.
-Again, not all pins needs to be soldered but if you're unsure, solder all.
+Again, not all pins need to be soldered but if you're unsure, solder all.

 NOTE: Make sure you place the shorter of the two pin headers in its proper holes.
 There is an adjacent extra hole for another (normally unused) component that can be mistaken to belong to the header.
 There are clear markings on the board to tell you which is which.